What is RAID? Guide for Beginners

 Everybody, pretty much, at some point you've lost your data because your precious hard drive has decided to deliver its spirit.

-But apart from the unique photos you lost, there are computers that the logic that they might lose data, is never acceptable.
-Organizations, banks, records of a state, and many other data, you realize cannot be lost.
-The solution, of course, is backup.
-And even triple and quadruple Backup of the same data, each of which will be in different places, even in other cities or countries.
+But other than the unique photos you lost, there are computers where the logic that they can lose data is not acceptable at all.
+Organizations, banks, state records, and much more data, you realize can not be lost.
+The solution of course is backup.
+And even triple and quadruple Backup of the same data, each of which will be located in different places, even in other cities or countries.

 But in addition to the backup, a way had to be found to save to the original computer, where if the disk crashes, the recovery time is not huge.
 That is, the bank should not have to download its systems for one day until the data is copied from a backup, back to the original computer (after someone first changes the hit disk).

-Another issue that concerned computer professionals is the increase of of writing and reading the data on a hard disk.
-RAID provided the solution to both issues.
+Another issue that concerns computer professionals is increasing the speed of recording and reading data on a hard disk.
+The RAID solution was given to both issues.
 Let's go see.

 For history